 Summer term 1 - Relationships

-Summer term 2 – Changing Me
+Summer term 2 – Changing Me (transitioning to the next year group)

 Every lesson has two learning intentions.
 One specific to Relationships and Health Education and the other is designed to develop emotional literacy and social skills.